AndersonJader0/chat-app-css/README.md

 # Chat-app-CSS
-A website of a chat app made in CSS
+A website responsive of a chat app made in CSS

 > status: Developing⚠️
 #### If you wanna see the website on your user agent acess the link: https://calm-melba-a2e317.netlify.app